Category: Dangerous Activities

 Unlike the nascent efforts to regulate AI for commercial use, there are very few proposals for restriction of AI for military use.
 Indeed, the EU AI Act contains an exception for AI systems “exclusively for military, defence or national security purposes” (Art.
 2(3)), and the US Executive Order on AI limits restrictions on AI for "national security systems".

-In an increasingly conflictual and competitive world, it appears that governments are unwilling to limit their flexibility to use AI for military purposes.
+In an increasingly conflictual and competitive world, governments are somewhat unwilling to limit their flexibility to use AI for military purposes.
 Any substantial control of such use would likely require a multilateral international agreement, as has occurred in the past for nuclear, chemical and biological weapons.
+There have been first steps in this direction -- in September 2024, the multilateral Responsible AI in the Military domain (REAIM) Summit proposed the REAIM Blueprint for Action, supported by 61 countries.

 Technical Solutions